-Invivoscribe (LabPMM's parent company) is an industry pioneer with 25 years of experience in providing clonality test solutions.
+Invivoscribe (LabPMM's parent company) is an industry pioneer with nearly 3 decades of experience in providing clonality test solutions.
 Our expertise in clonality testing assures the highest rates of detection of clonal populations as well as international standardization of results.